changx03/baard/README.md

 ### Notes

+- All bash script and terminal commands are prepared for Linux only.
+Changing the script according when running on a Windows machine.
 - If an alternative version of `PyTorch` is installed, remove all `PyTorch` related packages from `requirements.txt` file, and install them manually, including: `pytorch-lightning`, `torch`, `torch-tb-profiler`, `torchinfo`, `torchmetrics`, and `torchvision`.